 What are Engine Sensors?

-A modern car’s Engine Management System consists of a wide range of electronic and electrical components comprising of engine sensors, relays and actuators which work together to provide the car’s Engine Control Unit with vital data parameters essential to govern various engine functions effectively.
+A modern car’s Engine Management System consists of a wide range of electronic and electrical components comprising of engine sensors, relays and actuators.
+They work together to provide the car’s Engine Control Unit with vital data parameters essential to govern various engine functions effectively.
 Generally speaking, Engine sensors are electro-mechanical devices which monitor various engine parameters.
 An engine uses different types of sensors which primarily consists of Thermo-couple, Resistance Temperature Detectors (RTDs), and Hall Effect sensors.

 Thermo-couples use two different conductors that contact each other at one or more spots which produces a voltage.
 It, in-turn, sends the signal in the form of electric current to the ECU.
 A thermo-couple sensor is a temperature-measuring device which converts temperature into an electrical charge.
 Thermo-couples are commonly used as temperature sensors for measurement and control of temperature such as Engine Coolant Temperature Sensor.

 RTDs or Resistance temperature detectors measure the temperature by co-relating the resistance of the RTD element with temperature.
 RTD element is made of pure metals such as platinum, nickel or copper.
 An air conditioning evaporator unit uses this type of probe sensor.

 A Hall Effect sensor comprises of a transducer which varies its output voltage according to the magnetic field.
 Hall Effect sensors typically detect speed.
 They are used in positioning applications in automobiles such as to detect the Crankshaft Speed, Position etc.

 Furthermore, engine sensors provide the Engine Management System with vital data parameters in real time.
-These engine sensors continuously monitor the engine parameters and provide the ECU with changes that occur in the data from time to time.
+These engine sensors continuously monitor the engine parameters.
+They also provide the ECU with changes that occur in the data from time to time.
 Based on these inputs, the ECU calculates the correct air-fuel ratio, ignition timing and the amount of fuel required by the engine under various conditions.

 A modern day car includes the following engine sensors: